- What's new?

 - Complex resonances that only a model can reproduce in all its richness:

-- "Harp" resonance of all strings, both without and with sustain pedal
+- Sympathetic resonance of all strings, both without and with sustain pedal

 - Duplex scale (the undamped string parts which come into resonance)